12 February 2020

 A female Encephalartos woodii has never been found.
 The problem is that cycads are dioecious, meaning the male and female reproductive organs are in separate individual plants.

 So, without a female, pollination and natural reproduction aren’t possible.

 But there’s still some hope.
 A female plant may be out there undiscovered somewhere in the wild.
-There’s also the possibility the male plant will experience a spontaneous sex change, which has happened with other cycads.

 A cutting from the original male plant arrived at Kew in 1899.
 Though Extinct in the Wild, other males can also be found growing in botanic gardens and private collections around the world.

 You can find our handsome male singleton living in the Temperate House.

 The lonely palm (Hyophorbe amaricaulis)